How to Build an MVP: A Step-by-Step Guide by Uptech

 • Calculate the market size.
 Make sure there are enough potential customers willing to pay for your solution.

 Running out of money is the second reason why young startups fail.
-You should know for sure that people want to pay money for your product, and their number is high enough to start it all.
+You should know for sure that people want to pay money for your product, and the number is high enough to start it all.

 Step 3: Prototype potential solution